 The stride length of a horse is the length of its stride at trot and canter.
 This increases with speed, so it is interesting to study its evolution during training in parallel with speed.
 Osseous blockages or muscular discomforts can hinder the horse’s stride length.
 Thus, anomalies in the evolution of the stride length can be a sign of pathologies.
 For example, in case of abnormally low stride lengths compared to the usual training, it may be wise to ask for a veterinary or osteopathic opinion.

-The stride frequency of a horse is the number of strides the horse makes in one second.
+The stride frequency is the number of strides the horse makes in one second.
 Like the stride length, it varies with speed.

 As each horse has its own style of stride, generic and theoretical profiles can be distinguished.